 Tuesday, October 7

 The event will take place at the Newark Club, One Newark Center, adjacent to Seton Hall Law School.
 1.5 NY/NJ CLE credits will be available.
+Refreshments and validated parking will be provided in the Laz parking garage on Mulberry Street.
 There is no cost for the event but registration is required.
-Click here to make your reservation or for more information about the event, please contact Teresa Rizzo, Administrator, at email@example.com or call 973-642-8506.
+Click here to make your reservation or for more information, please contact Teresa Rizzo, Administrative Assistant, at email@example.com or call 973-642-8506.

 FREE ALUMNI CLE - SUPREME COURT REVIEW